Gross Profit

 How to calculate gross profit?

-Revenue: This is the total income generated from selling goods or services before any expenses are deducted.
+Revenue: This refers to the total income a company earns from selling goods or services before deducting any expenses.
 For example, if a company sells 100 widgets at $10 each, its total revenue is $1,000.

-Cost of Goods Sold (COGS): These are the direct costs associated with producing or acquiring the goods or services sold by the company.
+Cost of Goods Sold (COGS): These include the direct costs a company incurs to produce or acquire the goods or services it sells.
 This includes expenses such as raw materials, labor costs, and manufacturing overhead.
 For the same company, if the COGS to produce the 100 widgets is $600, then this is subtracted from the revenue.

 Gross Profit = Revenue − Cost of Goods Sold